-Three years from now, South Bend should be a safer, healthier, growing community.
+Three years from now, South Bend, Indiana, should be a safer, healthier, growing community.
 The city’s 2019 goals set the course for achieving these marks, as our policy strategy takes on some of the most vexing issues facing America’s cities.

 At the forefront is health and safety.
 Two years ago a report found that several South Bend census tracts had some of the highest blood lead levels in the country, thanks to lead paint in aging housing stock.
 Since that time, we’ve enhanced public awareness and education about the issue, expanded lead screenings through partnerships with the County Health Department and South Bend public schools and captured state and federal grant money for home remediation.
 This year we will continue that progress by strengthening relationships with community partners and expanding our resource base.